History of the Jews in Philadelphia: United Hebrew Charities

 The United Hebrew Charities, a union of six institutions, was organized in 1869, with Simon W. Arnold as its first president.
 Max Herzberg is president.
 The combination of the principal charitable societies of Philadelphia was formed on March 17, 1901; Jacob Gimbel was its first president.
 The federation as originally formed embraced nine institutions—the Jewish Hospital Association, Jewish Foster Home, Society of United Hebrew Charities, Hebrew Education Society, Orphans' Guardians, Jewish Maternity Association, Jewish Immigration Society, Young Women's Union, and Hebrew Sunday-School Society.
 Later, the National Farm School, the National Jewish Hospital for Consumptives (at Denver), and the Alliance Israélite Universelle became beneficiaries.
 The income of the Federation (1903) was $123,039, with a membership of 1,916.

 In 1901, Lewis Elkin bequeathed $2,000,000 (today $) to the city of Philadelphia for the support of superannuated female school-teachers.
 This is the largest bequest for a charitable object yet made by a Jewish resident of the city.
 Simon Muhr among other benefactions left a bequest for general educational purposes.
 The Simon Muhr Work Training School, built in 1899, was added to the National Register of Historic Places in 1986.

 Association of Jewish Immigrants

 In 1882, the great exodus from Russia took place; thousands of Jews forced to emigrate took up their residence in Philadelphia; at the present time they constitute a majority of the Jewish population.
 A society for the protection of immigrants arriving from the Slavonic provinces was organized October 5, 1884, and called the "Association of Jewish Immigrants"; Louis E. Levy was president.
 In 1903, 5,310 Jewish immigrants arrived at the port of Philadelphia.
 In general, they quickly became prosperous; many had entered the learned professions, and they built synagogues and hospitals in the southern portion of the city, where most of them resided.
-They had many synagogues and ḥebras, the most important being the Congregation B'nai Abraham, founded in 1882; Bernard Louis Levinthal was rabbi of this and the associated congregations in 1904.
+They had many synagogues and ḥebras, the most important being the Congregation B'nai Abraham, founded in 1882; Bernard L. Levinthal was rabbi of this and the associated congregations in 1904.